Skip to main content

 Medicare Savings Programs (MSPs)

-For Medicare beneficiaries, especially those with chronic conditions, OOP expenses (e.g., deductibles, copayments, and coinsurance) can add up quickly.
+For Medicare beneficiaries, especially those with chronic conditions, out-of-pocket expenses (e.g., deductibles, copayments, and coinsurance) can add up quickly.
 That explains why 1 in 4 adults age 65 and older cut corners with food, utilities, clothing, and/or medication to compensate for rising health care costs.7

 What are the barriers to claiming benefits?